 The RCC Administrations support the need in the development of the Global Aeronautical Distress and Safety System (GADSS).

 The RCC Administrations consider that spectrum requirements, frequency bands, regulatory provisions for the introduction and use of GADSS should be identified based on GADSS concept which shall be developed by ICAO and submitted to the ITU.
-And GADSS shall share the considered and adjacent frequency bands with systems in existing radio services without imposing additional constraints on the existing systems.
+And GADSS shall share the considered and adjacent frequency bands with systems in existing services without imposing additional constraints on the existing systems.

 The RCC Administrations do not oppose the revision of Resolution 426 (WRC-15) to increase the period of studies on spectrum requirements and regulation for implementation and use of GADSS and transfer this issue to the WRC-23 agenda.